Funkor-dev/head-md-soft-robots/Presentations/cnrs_presentation.md

 ## Area of intervention

-Ressurecting/invoking presences and reminescences in a domestic space.
+Ressurecting/invoking presences and reminescences of human activites in a domestic space.

 ## Research Question